Components of the Balance Sheet

 For example, a major stockholder may lend cash to a corporation.
 In the event the firm goes bankrupt, the court may determine that the transaction created an additional owner’s interest and that the loan does not have the same status as the firm’s other liabilities.
 This situation may occur if the court determines that the owner, in anticipation of the possibility of liquidation, wanted to invest more in the firm but desired to avoid the risk of ownership.
 Upon liquidation, creditors are granted a preference over owners to the existing assets of the firm.
 On the other hand, if a minority stockholder of a large firm acquires some of its bonds on the open market, there could be little cause to treat the bond liability as an owner’s claim.
 Most liabilities are satisfied by the distribution of cash.
 Others are cleared by distributing other types of assets or by providing services.
 Some are eliminated (but not satisfied) by converting them to owner’s claims.

 The other type of claim against the firm is the owners’ equity.
-Owners’ equity differs significantly from liabilities in three major respects: (1) generally, there is no specified maturity date for the claims, (2) the claims are not as readily enforceable as are liabilities, and (3) there is generally no specification of a rate of return to the holder that carries the same strength as interest agreements on debts.
+Owners’ equity differs significantly from liabilities in three major respects: (1) generally, there is no specified maturity date for the claims, (2) the claims are not as readily enforceable as are liabilities, and (3) there is generally no specification of a b to the holder that carries the same strength as interest agreements on debts.
 Thus, the term claim is being used for owners’ equity in a very broad sense.

 Statements of Financial Accounting Concepts (SFAC) 3, although recognizing that owners’ equity represents claims against the entity, defines owners’ equity as a residual remaining after deducting the liabilities from the assets.
 This approach is based upon the fact that owners’ claims are secondary to creditors’ claims with respect to their satisfaction from the assets of the entity.